-Of course, any real machine is limited by the amount of space it has; the amount of information a machine can process is limited by its memory.
-If the machine does not have enough space to store 1000 bits, say, there is no way it can do a computation whose input requires 1000 bits to describe.
-Any physical machine has some limit on the number of bits it can store.
-Nevertheless, it is useful to think about computing on Turing Machines.
-The simplicity of the model, and its robustness, make it a useful way to think about computing even if it is not possible to really build a truly universal computing machine.
+Any physical machine has a limited amount of memory.
+If the machine does not have enough space to store a trillion bits, there is no way it can do a computation whose output would exceed a trillion bits.
+Nevertheless, the simplicity and robustness of the Turing Machine model make it a useful way to think about computing even if we cannot build a truly universal computing machine.